syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Toolbar.md

 ## Custom Toolbar items

 Custom toolbar is used to create your own toolbar items in toolbar.
-Using custom-toolbar-items property of toolbar-settingswe can define our own toolbar items.
+Using custom-toolbar-items property of toolbar-settings, we can define our own toolbar items.
 Actions for this customized toolbar item is defined in toolbar-click event.

 {% tabs %}
 {% highlight C# %}